ITU-AI-ML-in-5G-Challenge/ITU-ML5G-PS-007-Feedback-Magnitude-Pruning/README.md

 python3 feedback_magnitude_pruning.py
 ```
 The parameters (bits, conv filters, dense nodes, sparsity and sparsity decay parameters, are in the top of the .py file.

-## Report ##
-Please refer to our report in the repo, for more details!

 ### Notes
 - The code used in this repo stems from the provided repo: https://github.com/Xilinx/brevitas-radioml-challenge-21